Why Are You Vegan?

 Battery cages are one of the worst tortures endured by any animal raised for food.
 These cages confine a laying hen, who produces eggs in an industrial factory farm, to an area no bigger than a piece of letter-sized paper—without space to even spread her wings as she’s born to do.
 An egg-laying hen is forced to spend her life standing and lying down on wire flooring which causes damage to her feet.
 The cages are so low that she can barely stretch her necks upwards, let alone run, hop, fly, or explore.

 She is prevented from doing anything that comes naturally to her, besides eating.
 Even this comes with consequences, since she must stick her neck through the wire bars to access the feed trough.
 Doing so, rubs off her feathers and leaves her skin raw and in pain.
-Ventilation Shutdown Ventilation shutdown (VSD) is the process of cutting off ventilation so that temperatures inside a building naturally rise (getting hotter and hotter) or fall (getting colder and colder).
+Ventilation Shutdowns Ventilation shutdown (VSD) is the process of cutting off ventilation so that temperatures inside a building naturally rise (getting hotter and hotter) or fall (getting colder and colder).

 For chickens, they endure hours of suffering, suffocate, and die in agony.